ndw/xmlunicode/README.md

 Insert a Unicode character by ISO 8879 entity name.
-If a prefix is given, the character will be inserted regardless of whether or not it has a displayable glyph; otherwise, a numeric character reference is inserted if the codepoint is not in the `unicode-glyph-list`.
+If a prefix is given, the character will be inserted regardless of whether or not it has a displayable glyph; otherwise, a numeric character reference is inserted if the codepoint is in the `unicode-missing-list`.

 I bind this to `ctl-t` `i`